socomsystems/documentation/developer_manual/bugtracker/kanban.rst

 * Needs info – Either from a developer or the bug reporter.
 This is nearly as severe as Panic, because no further action can be taken
 * L18n – A translation issue; go see our `Transifex`_
-* Junior Job – The issue is considered a good starting point to get involved in Nextcloud development
+* Junior Job – The issue is considered a good starting point to get involved in cyfrSpaces development

 Milestones equal releases
 -------------------------